rebasing-xyz/rebot/rebot-telegram/README.md

     - /enable - enable the bot
     - /disable - disable the bot
     - /dump - dump the available commands in the Telegram commands pattern
+    - /ddd - Search for the national code (ddd) for the given county or the national code (Available only for brazil DDD code)
     - <command> help: returns the command's help.

 ### Starting the Bot